NathanJAdams/json-schema-to-ts/README.md

 ## Issues

 ### OneOf
 The utility currently only supports up to and including 8 schemas inside a `oneOf` array.
-This should be plenty for most use cases, however this will be an issue for some users.
+This should be plenty for most use cases, however this may be an issue for some users.
 Support for an arbitrary number is on the [TODO](TODO.md) list and will be coming soon.